Metabolic alkalosis is indicated by an increase in plasma bicarbonate (HCO3) level. Arterial pH >7.45 defines alkalosis.

 DK declares that he has no competing interests.

-Dr Dinkar Kaw would like to gratefully acknowledge Dr Joseph I. Shapiro, a previous co-contributor to this monograph.
-JIS declares that he has no competing interests.
+Dr Dinkar Kaw would like to gratefully acknowledge Dr Joseph I. Shapiro, a previous contributor to this topic.

 School of Exercise